zipperman1/panoptica/README.md

 # coursework
-A simple script for geometrical optics simulation
+A simple library for geometrical optics simulation

 Works with only one object right now.